 Art

-what she's been putting out.
+beyond what she's been putting out.
 She needs to experiment a bit more, art-wise.
-However, I must say that Night's character
+However, I must say that

-design, possibly because of his constant nudity, was the best out of the entire series.
-She at least has male
+Night's character design, possibly because of his constant nudity, was the best out of the entire series.
+She at

-is probably not what you want from her.
-The style matches the genre and concepts with poor to adequate sci-fi designs
+this is probably not what you want from her.
+The style matches the genre and concepts with poor to adequate sci-fi

-used.
-I felt she completely wasted the opportunity to build on her current style regarding the scenes with Kronos Heaven
+designs used.
+I felt she completely wasted the opportunity to build on her current style regarding the scenes with

-- definitely lacking there.
-It again, looked like almost everything she's ever published, and I was sorely
+Kronos Heaven - definitely lacking there.
+It again, looked like almost everything she's ever published, and I was

-disappointed...especially since this manga was so lauded in the shoujo manga market due to the fact that this is the
+sorely disappointed...especially since this manga was so lauded in the shoujo manga market due to the fact that this is

 Rating: 6